 Beyond those basics, though, Surfshark has really pushed the boat out in terms of features.
-GPS spoofing, URL and ad blocking, multi-hop (routing through two consecutive servers for added privacy), wide P2P support, additional password tech which will alert you of leaks, and ‘invisible to devices’ mode, which can hide your device from others on the same network.
+GPS spoofing, URL and ad blocking, multi-hop (routing through two consecutive servers for added privacy), wide P2P support, additional password tech which will alert you of leaks, and an ‘invisible to devices’ mode, which can hide your device from others on the same network.
 The new Nexus feature also rotates your IP seamlessly.
 Hardly slim pickings, then.

 Surfshark really shines when it comes to streaming, and you'll be able to unblock Netflix, iPlayer, Hulu, Amazon Prime Video, Disney+ and more.
 In this area, there's not a lot to be improved at all.

 Customer support is good, with articles and live chat available.
 The articles aren't the gold standard, but suffice for most issues.
 The live chat is comprehensive, if mostly script-led, but in more in-depth circumstances operators do break from the script and offer useful advice.

 Overall, Surfshark is a fast, powerful VPN that's great for streaming and staying private – and its appeal is only enhanced by its strikingly cheap price tag.